Jack-Works/async-call-rpc/docs/async-call-rpc.asyncgeneratorcall.md

 ## Remarks

-To use AsyncGeneratorCall, the server and the client MUST support the following JSON RPC internal methods:
+Warning: Due to technical limitation, AsyncGeneratorCall will leak memory.
+Use it at your own risk.

-Warning: Due to technical limitation, AsyncGeneratorCall will leak memory before [the ECMAScript WeakRef proposal](https://github.com/tc39/proposal-weakrefs) shipped.
+To use AsyncGeneratorCall, the server and the client MUST support the following JSON RPC internal methods which is pre ECMAScript async generator semantics:

 - `rpc.async-iterator.start`